cinzlab/edugpt-azure-search-openai-demo/README.md

-# This is the main branch for GovGPT, powered by Callaghan Innovation
+# This is the main branch for EduGPT (working title), powered by Callaghan Innovation
 ## This code is based on Microsoft's azure-search-openai-demo code, with significant modification.
 ### Some tweaks may be pushed back to the main repo as PRs.
 You can find previous versions in the other branches, as well as iterative tweaks we've made to front-end design.
 MINOR versioning (x.N.x) represents significant changes from the previous version.
 PATCH versioning (x.x.N) represents UI updates.
 MAJOR versioning (N.x.x) will be used if this product reaches a production-level deployment.